FEFO-banner.jpg

 The First Expired, First Out (FEFO) Method

-FIFO helps to minimise the time for which foods are held in stock by food retailers before being used or sold, but has one major flaw for everyday consumers: it assumes that the items which come in first expire first.
+FIFO helps to minimise the time for which foods are held in stock by food retailers before being used or sold, but it has one major flaw for everyday consumers: it assumes that the items that come in first expire first.
 While this is often true when managing batches of canned or packaged food at an industrial scale, or in professional kitchens with regular menus and fast turnover of ingredients, the FIFO technique needs to be modified slightly before we can apply it in our kitchens at home.
 Instead, FIFO’s more practical cousin FEFO – First Expired First Out - is a better fit for home kitchens.
 Instead of relying on the date of purchase, the FEFO method instead aims to use items with the earliest expiry dates first.1

 How to set up a FEFO system at home